From the best hiking trails to where you should stay, this is everything you need to know about the Bastei Bridge and Saxon Switzerland, Germany

 With the green rolling hills and numerous hiking trails in the area, the Bastei really is a must for outdoor enthusiasts looking for a very different hike.

-Hiking the Bastei Bridge and the surrounding area
+Hiking in Bastei and the surrounding area

 Most of the trails take you down to the valley floor and through a little village called Rathen.
 This is the perfect place for lunch or an ice-cream.
 There are also boat tours of the River Elbe if you’re looking at exploring some more of the area.

 Another hike in the surrounding area I really enjoyed was to the top of the Kunsthal.